Nike ad showing racial discrimination faced by Japanese girls provokes backlash

 In the video, one girl is seen looking at an image of Osaka framed by the question, “Is she American?
 Japanese?” — reflecting the tone of some of the comments the tennis star has faced.

 The girls featured in the video include an ethnic Korean and another who looks biracial like Osaka, as well as a third girl who is bullied at school and online.
-Footage of them practicing with a soccer ball is interspersed with images of them questioning their struggle to fit in.
+Footage of them practicing with a soccer ball is interspersed with scenes of them questioning their struggle to fit in.

 “I sometimes think … Who am I? … Is there anything I can do,” the girls ask themselves.
 “Am I a disappointment?
 Am I not normal?”